AI Hacking

 The MCP Security Crisis of 2026

-In just 6 weeks (January-February 2026), security researchers documented 30+ CVEs in MCP-related systems.
+Between January and February 2026, security researchers documented 30+ CVEs in MCP-related systems in just 60 days, with 437,000 compromised downloads.
 The attack surface has expanded into three distinct layers:

 Documented CVE Categories